feather-framework/feather-openapi-spec-runner-hummingbird/README.md

-# Feather OpenAPI Spec Runner Hummingbird
+# Feather OpenAPI Spec Hummingbird

-The `FeatherOpenAPISpecRunnerHummingbird` library provides a Hummingbird runtime for the Feather OpenAPI Spec tool.
+The `FeatherOpenAPISpecHummingbird` library provides a Hummingbird runtime for the Feather OpenAPI Spec tool.

 ## Getting started